 By tuning out East Coast chatter and conventional thinking, Digitaria creates digital designs that are as useful as they are beautiful.

-important, so you press the phone hard to your ear, try to block out the Madison Avenue noise outside your window (and in a way, that's just what Madison Avenue is to Atvara -- noise) and listen.
+is saying something important, so you press the phone hard to your ear, try to block out the Madison Avenue noise outside your window (and in a way, that's just what Madison Avenue is to Atvara --

-She’s excited, and passionately tells you about design, art, clients and culture, speaking about them in her Latvian accent as if they were one and the same, because to her they are.
-Although
+noise) and listen.
+She’s excited, and passionately tells you about design, art, clients and culture, speaking about them in her Latvian accent as if they were one and the same, because to her

-you can see Madison Avenue covered in snow and grime outside your window, if you listen closely enough, you’ll soon find yourself transported to the San Diego headquarters of Digitaria, the
+they are.
+Although you can see Madison Avenue covered in snow and grime outside your window, if you listen closely enough, you’ll soon find yourself transported to the San Diego headquarters of